-The Sudbury chocolate-makers' first retail shop will offer samples of nuanced, single-origin cacao nibs, and more.
+The Sudbury chocolate-makers' first retail shop offers samples of nuanced, single-origin cacao nibs, and more.

 A decorated chocolate-maker is bringing its clean, simple bars and other products to the Boston Public Market.
 Goodnow Farms Chocolate, which imports single-origin cocoa beans to its Sudbury farm and production facility, is opening its first-ever retail shop in Boston later this spring.
 The chocolate-making family is also celebrating a record-breaking specialty food awards season.

-The Boston Public Market stall is on track to open by June 1, across from Inna’s Kitchen.
+The Boston Public Market stall will open June 1, across from Inna’s Kitchen.
 It will be stocked with the full selection of Goodnow Farms’ single-origin chocolate bars, including three that recently earned Sofi Awards (known as “the Oscars of artisanal foods”); as well as hot cocoas, and specialty bars flavored with ethically or locally sourced ingredients like whiskey, almonds, coffee, and maple.

 Goodnow Farms will also offer something totally new at its retail counter: Freshly roasted cocoa nibs.
 Rogan suggests trying these at home like an herbal-tea infusion, or as a topping for yogurt and granola bowls.
 Wholesale partners like George Howell Coffee and Trillium Brewing have used these flavorful seeds in their chocolate-infused products, but this is the first time Goodnow Farms has sold it to the public.